mhalttu/SomaCMS/README.md

 Improvement ideas
 -----------------
 * Write some Unit Tests.
 Shame on me.
-* Make the layout a bit more responsive
 * Add support for renaming files and folders
 * Implement better user management
 * Add version tracking for documents